 Israel flattened my home, killed my family.
-But I lit a candle for Gaza
+I still lit a candle for 2024

 Deir el-Balah, Gaza Strip — As we bid farewell to 2023 and welcome 2024, the tragic scenes of ongoing war persist in Gaza.

-Who could have anticipated such widespread devastation, loss of life, pain, and tears?
+Who could have anticipated such widespread devastation, loss of life, pain and tears?
 Who could have foreseen the displacement, expulsion, intimidation and suffering?
-Who could have predicted the hunger, thirst, poverty, and drought?
+Who could have predicted the hunger, thirst, poverty and drought?

 Keep readinglist of 4 items